ETHSydney/meetup-token/README.md

 # Meetup token
 An [Ethereum](https://www.ethereum.org/) [ERC20](https://github.com/ethereum/EIPs/issues/20) compatible token for members of a [meetup.com](http://www.meetup.com/) group.

+# Smart Contract
+The solidity code for the smart contract is in [transferableToken.sol](./contracts/transferableToken.sol)

+The Sydney Ethereum contract address is `0xe06eda7435ba749b047380ced49121dde93334ae`

+The contract can be viewed Etherscan at https://etherscan.io/address/0xe06eda7435ba749b047380ced49121dde93334ae

+The Application Binary Interface (ABI) for the contract is in [TransferableMeetupToken.abi](./bin/contracts/TransferableMeetupToken.abi)

 # Installation
 Once Node.js has been installed run the following
 ```